11 ITSM best practices to boost efficiency in 2025

 • Collaboration and productivity apps

 These and other key software can be integrated into a single IT ecosystem, turning your ITSM platform into a central hub for all technology-related activities.
+ITSM tool integrations bridge data silos, improve collaboration, and help tech teams deliver uninterrupted, multichannel user experiences.

-11. Foster employee engagement and well-being
+11. Fostering employee engagement and well-being

 • 59% of workers are “quiet quitting” (not engaged)